Updated June 25, 2021

 Update to Fall 2021 Refund Policy:

-Candidates will be asked to acknowledge that they meet the health requirements outlined on the Pearson VUE COVID-19 webpage and to follow the health and safety guidelines while testing.
-Candidates who will not be admitted to the test center because they fall into any of the four health situations listed are eligible to request a refund of their Fall 2021 exam fee up to 72 hours before their scheduled exam time.
+Under the health protocols established by Pearson VUE, candidates will be asked to acknowledge that they meet the health requirements outlined on the Pearson VUE COVID-19 webpage and to follow the health and safety guidelines while testing.
+Candidates who will not be admitted to the test center because they fall into any of the four health situations listed are eligible to request a refund of their Fall (October) 2021 exam fee up to 72 hours before their scheduled exam time.
 Candidates requesting a refund must provide proof (copy of email and/or screenshot) of their cancelled Pearson VUE exam appointment.
 Refund requests within 72 hours of your scheduled exam time will not be accepted.
-For all other situations, your refund request must be submitted by October 8.
+For all other situations, your refund request must be submitted by October 8 for the Fall exams.

 Refund requests must be sent via email to firstname.lastname@example.org.